 - Practice safe sex.
 Using condoms reduces the risk of getting new HPV infections; it also helps protect against other sexually transmitted infections.

-- Stop smoking: women who smoke while being infected with HPV have a higher risk of progression to cervical cancer.
+- Stop smoking: Individuals with a cervix who smoke while being infected with HPV have a higher risk of progression to cervical cancer.
 You’ll be doing your lungs and your cervix a favor by putting down the cigarettes.
 (Not to mention all the other organs negatively affected by smoking.)

 - Don’t put off your Pap indefinitely.
-They’re still key for preventing cervical cancer, which affects roughly 12,000 women in the U.S. annually.
+They’re still key for preventing cervical cancer, which affects roughly 12,000 individuals in the U.S. annually.
 Be sure to stay on schedule for your Pap screening.